Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Functional endogenous linear model

-We say that the explanatory variable $x_t$ is endogenous if it is correlated with the error $u_t$, i.e., the cross-covariance of $x_t$ and $u_t$, given by the operator $\mathbb{E}[(x_t-\mathbb{E}[x_t])\otimes (u_t-\mathbb{E}[u_t])]$, is nonzero.
+We say that the explanatory variable $x_t$ is endogenous if the cross-covariance of $x_t$ and $u_t$, given by the operator $\mathbb{E}[(x_t-\mathbb{E}[x_t])\otimes (u_t-\mathbb{E}[u_t])]$, is nonzero.
 The present paper focuses on estimation and inference of the functional linear model in the presence of endogeneity.
 Below we provide specific and practical examples that motivate this model of interest.